masterbhero/stardew_mod_validator_next/README.md

-# stardew_mod_validator_next
+stardew mod view/validator

-validate stardew valley installed mod by checking for mod and it's dependency installation
+    - validate mod that has been install to see if all of it's dependency is installed